 The standard iPhone Camera app and noise

-RAW camera apps and noise
+RAW camera app and noise reduction app

 Adobe Lightroom CC Mobile is a free Camera app, which can take pictures in RAW or HDR-RAW.
 An important advantage of Lightroom CC Mobile over other Camera apps is the noise filter.
 The app applies the noise filter by default to all photos you create or import.
 You can use sliders to determine how much color noise and brightness noise you want to remove.

 The pictures below are made with an ISO value of 400 and I zoomed in as much as possible so that the noise is clearly visible.